 Acting or Musical Theatre: Two prepared monologues from memory of no more than two minutes each.
 One must be a Shakespearean verse monologue and one must be a monologue from a play written after 1900.
 Applicants must also sing sixteen bars of a song a capella.

 Theatre and Production Design: Applicants must interview with the design faculty and/or submit a portfolio for review.

-For specific questions regarding the Theatre Admission Process, please contact:
+For Specific questions regarding the Theatre admission process contact: